williamswalsh/junit_testing_principles_practices_patterns/README.md

 # JUnit Testing book - personal samples

-Unit tests should act as a safety net. \
+Unit tests should act as a safety net.
-Unit tests should verify the correctness of an application. \
+Unit tests should verify the correctness of an application.
-The correctness of an application is defined from the requirements. \
+The correctness of an application is defined from the requirements.
-Code is a liability not an asset, less of it is better. \
+Code is a liability not an asset, less of it is better.
-Unit tests class test a SUT(System Under Test) i.e. a class. \
+Unit tests class test a SUT(System Under Test) i.e. a class.
 Unit tests need to prepare collaborators which collaborate with the SUT.
-A single unit test method only tests a MUT(Method Under Test) i.e. method of a class.
+A single unit test method only tests a MUT(Method Under Test)
+i.e. method of a class.
+If you have a large complicated class graph, you should break it down.
+Avoid if statements in tests.

 ### Code quality indicators
-- Unit tests are a good negative indicator. \
+- Unit tests are a good negative indicator.
   This means is that if no tests exist, that the code quality is certainly bad.
-- Unit tests are a bad  positive indicator. \
+- Unit tests are a bad  positive indicator.
   This means is that if a lot of tests exist, their presence alone doesn't mean that the code quality is good.
-- The same applies for code coverage. \
+- The same applies for code coverage.
-  If there is no code coverage the code quality is certainly bad. \
+  If there is no code coverage the code quality is certainly bad.
-  If there is high code coverage the code quality is not certainly good. \
+  If there is high code coverage the code quality is not certainly good.
   A test suite that provides 100% coverage can be of poor quality. :-) LOL!

 ### The cost of a unit test: